NameParent-Child Interaction Therapy (PCIT)

 For certification, applicants must complete the Certified PCIT Therapist Application Form and an online exam.
 This will be submitted with evidence of completed training and supervision from a Karitane PCIT Level II trainer.
 More information can be found at www.pcit.org.

 In Australia, training is offered once a year by Karitane Australia.
-Contact Karitane for further details about training, or visit: karitane.com.au/professional-courses
+Contact Karitane for further details about training, or visit the Karitane website.

 Evaluation and effectiveness

-The program has undergone 3 RCTs in the United States.
-The most recent RCT found improvements in child behavior, parental behavior and statistical significant improvements made in parent report of child problems, and parental stress.
+The program has undergone 3 randomised controlled trials in the United States.
+The most recent found improvements in child behaviour, parental behaviour and statistically significant improvements made in parent report of child problems, and parental stress.
 Participants who completed treatment were less likely to be notified to child protection compared to control group.

 Thomas, R., Zimmer-Gembeck, MJ.
 (2011).
 Accumulating evidence for parent child interaction therapy in prevention of child maltreatment.
 Child Development, 82(1), 177-192.